kvasilopoulos/ihpdr/cran-comments.md

 0 errors | 0 warnings | 1 note

-# Problem solved
+# Errox fixes

- * Replaced numerical indexing to regexp for excel file selection.
+* There was an error caused by the publication lag of the scraped files.
+I replaced numerical indexing to regexp for excel file selection to fix it.